krakend/krakend-documentation/backends/martian.md

 ```

 ## Groups (Apply multiple modifiers)
 All the modifiers perform a single modification in the request or the response.
-However, the `fifo.Group` and the `priority.Group` allow you to create a list of modifiers executed sequentailly or in a specific order.
+However, the `fifo.Group` and the `priority.Group` allow you to create a list of modifiers executed sequentially or in a specific order.
 The group is needed when using more than one modifier and encapsulates all the following actions to perform in the `modifiers` array.

 ### FIFO group
 The `fifo.Group` holds a list of modifiers executed in first-in, first-out order.